gordonglas/tellah-photo/README.md

 ## Build from source

 If you just need a pre-built binary, you can find it under [Releases](https://github.com/gordonglas/tellah-photo/releases).
-If you want to build it, just clone the repo, open the .sln file in Visual Studio 2019+ and build it.
-You'll need the .NET Core Visual Studio workload installed.
+If you want to build it, just clone the repo, open the .sln file in Visual Studio 2022+ and build it.
+You'll need the `.NET Desktop Development` Visual Studio workload installed.

 ## Do you accept pull requests?